-Please note that delivery must be made to the Council that made the decision and the Administrative Review Panel that you which to undertake the review or deal with the complaint within 21 days (for a review) or 10 days (for a complaint) and you must furnish proof of delivery to both the Council and the ARP concerned. application / complaint was delivered The Clerk of the Court delivers or causes to be delivered to the alleged offender in writing to the Session / Presbytery / Synod of of the By hand: Signature Date OR The Clerk of the Council refused to receive the notice.
-OR By registered post or other mail system requiring acknowledgement of receipt (attach receipt)(ii) it may be sent OR By courier if the courier asks for a receipt (attach courier receipt here) OR By telefax (attach copy here)(iv) it may be sent OR By e-mail, (attach e-mail and acknowledgement of receipt here) OR (v) the By the Sheriff of the High Court (attach receipt here).
-4. RESPONSE On behalf of the Session / Presbytery / Synod of[name] I / we, having been properly authorised by the Council concerned to do so at a duly constituted meeting held on application for review / complaint in the following terms: Describe here your response raised by the applicant / complainant in the application for review or their complaint against a decision of, the Council concerned:
+Please note that delivery must be made to the Council that made the decision and the Administrative Review Panel that you which to undertake the review or deal with the complaint within 21 days (for a review) or 10 days (for a concerned. noor or derivery to both the Council and the ARP • • • • • • • • • • • • • • • • • • • • rered The Clerk of the Court delivers or causes to be n writing to the Session / Presbytery / Synod of of the [name] in the following method: By hand: Signature Date OR The Clerk of the Council refused to receive the notice.
+OR By registered post or other mail receipt)(ii) it may be sent By registered post or other mail system requiring acknowledgement of receipt (attach receipt)(ii) it may be sent OR By courier if the courier asks for a receipt (attach courier receipt here) OR By telefax (attach copy here)(iv) it may be sent OR By e-mail, (attach e-mail and ac cknowledgement of receipt here) OR (v) the By the Sheriff of the High Court (attach receipt here).
+4. RESPONSE On behalf of the Session / Presbyt ery / Synod of[name] , chorised by the Council concerned to do so at a duly application for review / complain it in the following terms: review or their complaint against a d by the applicant / complainant in the application for a decision of, the Council concerned: